-^{1.} Surplus value is a Marxist analysis of how worker labor is exploited by bosses for profit.
+1 Surplus value is a Marxist analysis of how worker labor is exploited by bosses for profit.
 That is, the amount of money that they are paid for their work is less than the amount of money that what they produce is sold for (minus the capital investment that an owner has to make for machinery and its depreciation).
 The difference in value, the surplus value is how owners make profit.
-The more surplus labor an employer can extract from each worker, the higher the percentage of bly line production.
+The more surplus value an employer can extract from each worker, the higher the percentage of profit they can extract from their labor.

+bly line production.
 The result of the adoption of assembly-line production was more cars, produced cheaper and more quickly2-and at a much higher rate of alienation to the worker.3

 In the 1970s, at the time this pamphlet was written, the automobile lobby had already succeeded in securing federal backing for building highways and quashing efforts to build public transportation, making car ownership a necessity in most parts of the US.
 Car sales were fairly steady (until the recession in the 1980s), but with Japanese carmakers increasing their production and building cheaper and more reliable cars, the US car industry faced a growing problem: how to continue to expand when the US market was already saturated, and while the US industry was losing its market dominance to the Japanese.
-Many began to move their factories from the Midwest to the southern states where workers were largely unorganized and states had "Right to Work" laws.4 profit they can extract from that labor.
+Many began to move their factories from the Midwest to the southern states where workers were largely unorganized and states had "Right to Work" laws.4

-^{2.} Ford's Model-T dropped from \$900 in 1910 (\$24,453 in 2020 dollars) to \$395 in 1920 (\$5,098 in 2020 dollars).
+$^{^2}$ Ford's Model-T dropped from \$900 in 1910 (\$24,453 in 2020 dollars) to \$395 in 1920 (\$5,098 in 2020 dollars).
 While there were only about 500,000 cars on the street in 1910, in 1920 there were almost 26 million new car sales alone.

-^{3.} The boredom and stress of working on the assembly line doing the same repetitive labor every day for eight hours led to "Blue Collar Blues" in the 70s.
+3 The boredom and stress of working on the assembly line doing the same repetitive labor every day for eight hours led to "Blue Collar Blues" in the 70s.
 Absenteeism doubled in a decade and workers and GM workers in Lordstown, Ohio went on a 22-day strike against the relentlessness of the assembly line.

-^{4. &}quot;Right to Work" laws stipulate that unions are not allowed
+4 "Right to Work" laws stipulate that unions are not allowed to negotiate contracts that require all members who benefit